cristianraiber/pixova-lite/README.txt

 == Description ==
 A modern design with clean lines and styling for a wide variety of content.
 Exactly how a business design should be.
 Pixova features a custom parallax, randomised header - you can add as many images as you want to the main header area.
 Animations have been added, theme is optimized for loading speed.

+== Translation ==
+Theme can be translated directly on https://translate.wordpress.org/projects/wp-themes/pixova-lite without relying on the .po file.
+All the translatable strings are pulled automatically.
+For more info please check this link https://make.wordpress.org/polyglots/handbook/tools/glotpress-translate-wordpress-org/

 = License =
 Pixova Lite WordPress theme, Copyright (C) 2017 Colorlib.com Pixova Lite WordPress theme is licensed under the GPL3.